Melbourne Holocaust Museum: Description and activities

 As of 2025 Sue Hampel and Michael Debinski are presidents of the museum.
-Steven Cooke is CEO.
+Dr Breann Fallon is CEO.

 The museum has two permanent exhibition spaces, a gallery for temporary exhibitions, a virtual reality documentary experience, a memorial room, two auditoriums and four classrooms.
 Apart from guided tours through the museum, the MHM offers adult education programs, teacher training and also hosts a range of events which are open to the public.

 The museum holds a collection of over 1300 survivor video testimonials and over 12,000 historical artefacts, including documents, photos, artworks and objects from the Holocaust and immediate-post Holocaust era.

 The museum features a reinstallation of the Pillars of Witness sculpture by Andrew Rogers.

 Exhibitions

 The permanent exhibition titled Everybody Had a Name follows the chronology of the Holocaust, beginning with pre-war Jewish life, and closing with how local survivors rebuilt their lives in Melbourne after the war.

 The exhibition Hidden: Seven Children Saved is an immersive audio-visual exhibition designed for younger audiences (10+).
 It follows the journey of seven children who were in hiding during the Holocaust.